Pistolerismo: Industrialization and social mobilization

-At the turn of the century the fast growing of strikes and workers associations produced a sense of scare in Spanish authorities, which started to consider them as real challenges to the established order.
-State's answer consisted in increasing his repressive ability, by rising the number of police forces, as the Civil Guard.
-However, soon it became clear that police and gendarmerie forces were not enough for preventing and defeating social disorders, which were disseminated in many areas of the country, sometimes very difficult to reach because of the lack of modern railways or streets.
+At the turn of the century the spread of strikes and trade unionism produced a sense of fear in Spanish authorities, which started to consider them as real challenges to the established order.
+The State's answer consisted in increasing its repressive ability, by increasing the number of police forces, such as the Civil Guard.
+However, it soon became clear that police and gendarmerie forces were not enough for preventing and repressing social disorders, spread throughout the country and sometimes difficult to reach due to lack of modern railways or streets.

-As a consequence, authorities were forced to use more and more frequently the army, but this attitude led to the militarisation of the public order.
-At the same time, the incapacity of the State in extending repression also in remote areas encouraged the proliferation of self-defense.
-From the end of 19th century several groups composed by landlords and employers started to use violence in order to fight strikes and defending their properties.
-An example was the Requeté, a paramilitary group created by some Spanish Carlist activists, which during 1910's fought some pitched battles against left-wing associations.
+As a consequence, authorities were forced to use more and more frequently the army, but this attitude led to the militarization of the public order.
+At the same time, the incapacity of the State in extending repression to remote areas encouraged the proliferation of self-defense.
+From the end of the 19th century several groups composed by landlords and employers started to employ violence to fight strikes and defend their properties.
+An example was the Requeté, a paramilitary group created by Carlists, which during 1910's fought some pitched battles against left-wing associations.
 This situation facilitated episodes of social clashes and stimulated the use of violence.